We love this Chicken Pot Pie Spaghetti Squash Casserole for a low carb dinner! All the flavors of chicken pot pie in a comforting, low carb casserole!

 She was so ahead of her time you guys…and we hated it.
 There’s honestly not much we ever turned our noses up at, but this was one dinner I remember not loving.

-Fast forward 30 years and now it’s one of my favorite dinners ever!
+Fast forward 30 years and now this Chicken Pot Pie Spaghetti Squash Casserole is one of my favorite dinners!
 I’m lucky that our boys love it too, because we get to make spaghetti squash all the time!

 How To Make Spaghetti Squash